pollygogo/HyperLogLog/README.md

 # HyperLogLog

-A lightweight and customizable Python implementation of the HyperLogLog algorithm for estimating cardinality with minimal memory usage.
+A Python implementation of the HyperLogLog algorithm for estimating cardinality with minimal memory usage.

 ---